Skip to main content Skip to site navigation

 Solutions

-Structural barriers – such as lack of access to affordable and safe housing, economic security, and legal protections – make it harder for survivors to find safety and healing.
-The Partnership works with our members and partners to break down those barriers, promote the physical, emotional, and economic well-being of survivors, address the root causes of domestic violence, and support healthy relationship education.
+To end domestic violence in California and beyond, we must address the issues which contribute to violence.
+Structural barriers – such as lack of access to affordable and safe housing, economic security, and legal protections – are factors that cause violence and make it harder for survivors to find safety and healing.
+The Partnership works with our members and partners to break down those barriers, and in doing so, create solutions to domestic violence.
 We do this by developing survivor-centered legislation and learning opportunities and convening our statewide network to strengthen domestic violence services in California.
+Here are the key areas where we work to create solutions to domestic violence:

 Housing

 Homelessness, housing insecurity, and domestic violence are fundamentally linked; neither can be solved without addressing the other.
 Domestic violence is a leading driver in homelessness for women, making housing a critical resource to ensure a survivor’s safety: Nationally, 57% of unhoused women reported domestic violence was an immediate cause of their homelessness.
 In California, 22% of unhoused individuals reported experiencing domestic violence, according to the state’s Homeless Data Integration System (HDIS) demographic data.
 Survivors and all Californians deserve safe, affordable and accessible housing that is free from violence.
-The Partnership envisions housing authorities and institutions that prioritize survivor needs and fully include domestic violence service providers and advocates in local housing and homelessness decision-making.
+We can achieve this when housing authorities and institutions prioritize survivor needs and share decision-making power with domestic violence service providers.

-In the service of this goal, we work in collaboration with a cohort of domestic violence organizations and a cross-sector workgroup to improve how our housing and homelessness systems respond to the needs of survivors.
+In the service of this goal, we lead the HOME cohort, a collaborative workgroup focused on improving how our housing and homelessness systems respond to the needs of survivors.
+We lead efforts to build multi-disciplinary collaborations and increase the domestic violence field’s knowledge, tools, and resources to secure housing for survivors.
 Additionally, the Partnership is urging California legislators to make up for declining federal Victims of Crime Act funds in the State Budget.
 Our goal is to preserve the domestic violence field’s vital emergency and long-term housing options for survivors.

 Prevention